 Curriculum Vitae .pdf, 147 KB

-Jeff Watson is an artist, designer, and Assistant Professor of Interactive Media and Games at the University of Southern California School of Cinematic Arts.
-His work investigates how game design, pervasive computing, and social media can enable new forms of storytelling, participation, learning, and civic engagement.
+Jeff Watson is an award winning artist, designer, and Assistant Professor of Interactive Media and Games at the University of Southern California School of Cinematic Arts.
+His work investigates how game design, pervasive computing, and social media can enable new forms of storytelling, participation, and learning.

 Jeff has worked as Assistant Professor of Digital Futures and Director of the Situation Lab at OCAD University, and has consulted and produced commissioned work for a variety of institutions and companies, including Intel, BMW/Mini, the National Film Board of Canada, TSN, the USC School of Cinematic Arts, Boeing, Tiltfactor, Take Action Games, Los Angeles World Airports, and the Institute for Multimedia Literacy.
 He has worked as a designer and research associate at the USC Game Innovation Lab, and is the co-founder of Pervasive and Environmental Gaming LA (PEG-LA), a Los Angeles-based design exchange and mobile games play testing group.